General Info & How to Get Help

 The Magdalene House (Central Phoenix, AZ) – 602-257-4648

 The Michael House (Glendale, AZ) – 623-842-1000

 The Zechariah House (Parma, OH) – 440-886-2620

 The intake process is a two-step process, including an initial off-site meeting to go through paperwork and a second meeting to review releases and house rules.
 This is explained in further detail here.
 The intake process can take anywhere from a day to a few weeks.
 If you are in need of immediate, emergency housing, please call Maggie’s Place- we are able to refer you to safe and appropriate options.

 - Able to provide proof of pregnancy

-- Free from recent drug and alcohol use for 30 days
+- Free from recent drug and alcohol use

 - Not fleeing a current domestic violence situation